sdiehl/wiwinwlh/tutorial.md

 SAT Solvers
 -----------

-Solutions to a statement of the form:
+A collection of constraint problems known as satisfiability problems show up in a number of different disciplines from type checking to package management.
+Simply put a satisfiability problem attempts to find solutions to a statements of conjoined conjunctions and disjunctions in terms of a series of variables.
+For example:

 ```text
 (A v ¬B v C) ∧ (B v D v E) ∧ (D v F)
 ```

-Can be written as zero-terminated lists of integers:
+To use the picosat library to solve this, it can be written as zero-terminated lists of integers and fed to the solver according to a number-to-variable
+relation:

 ```haskell
 1 -2 3  -- (A v ¬B v C)